 - Closure – Once the septum is straightened the incision is closed.
 Internal nose splints are sutured into place to hold the cartilage and tissue flaps (mucopericondrium) together.
 Packing is rarely needed.

 Dr. Gary Linkov, at City Facial Plastics in UES, Manhattan, is a highly experienced facial plastic surgeon who offers septoplasty to restore the shape and function of the nasal passages.
-Although this is not a cosmetic procedure, some patients opt to also have rhinoplasty performed with their septoplasty to improve the shape and aesthetics of their nose.
+Although this is not a cosmetic procedure, some patients opt to also have a rhinoplasty (nose reshaping) performed with their septoplasty to improve the shape and aesthetics of their nose.
 Dr. Linkov performs septoplasty alone or with cosmetic changes, based on the patient’s preferences.

 If you have a deviated septum that is causing breathing or sinus difficulties, contact City Facial Plastics in Manhattan’s Upper East Side today.
 We will schedule an appointment for you to meet with Dr. Linkov for an exam and consultation to discuss septoplasty and nose repair.